Blog>Trade>Benefits>What insurance do electricians need?

 What is personal accident insurance?

-Unlike personal liability insurance and employers’ liability insurance, personal accident insurance is specifically tailored towards providing yourself with cover against serious injury or death while working.
+Unlike personal liability insurance and employers’ liability insurance, personal accident insurance is specifically tailored towards providing you with cover against serious injury or death while working.

-Given the potentially dangerous nature of electrician work, personal accident insurance is definitely one such policy we recommend investing in.
+Given the potentially dangerous nature of electrician work, personal accident insurance is definitely one such policy worth investing in.

 What is professional indemnity insurance?

-Maintaining a good reputation for work and customer service is absolutely essential for any business when it comes to expanding your potential customer base, and that’s why we always suggest our clients invest in professional indemnity insurance.
+Maintaining a good reputation for work and customer service is absolutely essential for any business when it comes to expanding your potential customer base.
+That’s why it's a good idea to invest in professional indemnity insurance.

 Professional indemnity insurance is there to protect your reputation against any possible claims of negligence or breach of contract while working, providing you with an avenue of legal action to pursue should someone wrongly try to besmirch your name.